TheRealAnonymous008/quartz/content/index.md

 title: The Library
 ---
 The purpose of this Library is to archive and share my Second Brain to others.

+If you see any formatting errors, please let me know.
+(Dataview tables are like that.
+I am awaiting a new push from quartz.)
 # Personal Section
 * [[Beliefs and General Principles]]
 * [[Update Logs]]